Norvik-Ucraft/NLP-Course/README.md

 'meeting' might be 'meet' or 'meeting' depending on its use in a sentence.
 Note that lemmatization does not reduce words to their most basic synonym.
 Although lemmatization looks at surrounding text to determine a given word's part of speech, it does not categorize phrases.

+## Stop Words
+Words like 'a' and 'the' appear so frequently that they don't require tagging as thoroughly as nouns, verbs and modifiers.
+We call these stop words, and they can be filtered from the text to be processed.